 Counseling services are available to address student needs in career, academic, social, and/or personal areas through information services, group workshops or seminars, and individual counseling.

 The Counseling Office also maintains a list of community resources and occasionally refers individuals to outside agencies for assistance.
 A Florida-licensed mental health professional is available at both campuses, and office hours are posted.
 Walk-in services are available, but appointments are recommended.
 Services are free to Hodges University students.
 Students may schedule a confidential counseling appointment directly with the Counseling Office by telephone or email.
 Voice mail is also available, and student requests receive a prompt response.

-who will facilitate a "mentor/mentee" match with an Hodges University administrator, faculty member, alumni, upper classmate, or staff advisor.
+Hodges University promotes the concept of mentoring as a valuable resource for student success.
+Hodges students have the opportunity of participating in the mentor program by contacting the Dean of Students, who will facilitate a "mentor/mentee" match with a Hodges University administrator, faculty member, alumni, upper classmate, or staff advisor.
 Details of the mentor program will be discussed with the Dean of Students upon student application and interview.